Home Learning Guidance

 Grammar and punctuation

 Grammar and punctuation are an essential part of children’s ability to express themselves well when writing for a variety of purposes.
 It also enables them to make best sense of texts when reading.
-The National Curriculum is clear about which skills children should be able to use routinely within their writing and we place high emphasis upon these skills so the majority of the English homework will have a grammar and punctuation focus.
-The specific task will be posted on the home learning section of the website.
+The National Curriculum is clear about which skills children should be able to use routinely within their writing and we place high emphasis upon these skills so the majority of the English home learning will have a grammar and punctuation focus.
+These tasks will be uploaded onto ClassDojo, our learning platform.

-As a school, we use “My Maths”, an interactive online homework, for the development and securing of mathematical concepts.
-The children will log on to the main pages, enter their portal ID and see their weekly homework.
-Each piece of homework will have a series of “lessons” attached to it to consolidate anything taught in school and to allow the children greater depth of understanding.
+As a school, we use “My Maths”, an interactive online home learning, for the development and securing of mathematical concepts.
+The children will log on to the main pages, enter their portal ID and see their weekly home learning.
+Each piece of home learning will have a series of “lessons” attached to it to consolidate anything taught in school and to allow the children greater depth of understanding.
 Clicking on the “revise first” icon will access the lessons.
-It is recommended that the children look through these before starting their homework.
+It is recommended that the children look through these before starting their home learning.

 In addition, to help with your child’s learning times tables, each child has log in details and access to the interactive, fun and engaging online resource, “TT Rockstars”.
 Children will need to practise their Times Tables at home to ensure that they can reach the expected standard of recalling the multiplication facts up to 12×12 by the end of Year 4, building on their fluency and recall through Years 5 and 6.